Black Death in Sweden: Plague migration

 The Black Death appears to have first reached Gotland by sea in the spring or early summer of 1350, and spread across Eastern and Central Sweden during the summer and autumn: from Småland and Östergötland to Närke and Uppland between August and December 1350, with a presence in Stockholm and Uppsala in August.
 The progress of the plague in Western and Northern Sweden is not as clearly visible.
-In September 1350, the plague was present in eastern Norway along the Western border of Sweden, in Norwegian Jämtland North of Sweden, and in Danish Skåne south of the Swedish border, making it likely to have reached Western Sweden from Norway slightly later, in the autumn of 1350.
+In September 1350, the plague was present in eastern Norway along the Western border of Sweden, in Norwegian Jämtland North of Sweden, and in Skåne, making it likely to have reached Western Sweden from Norway slightly later, in the autumn of 1350.
 Northern Sweden is completely unknown it this respect, but it is noted that the colonization of the Torne Valley stopped suddenly in the 14th century and did not resume for two centuries.

 Saint Bridget of Sweden commented on the Black Death in Sweden:

 "For three Sins did the misery come to the realm, that is for pride, intemperance and greed.
 Therefore God can be placated by three things, so that the torment may be shortened."

 She stated that the Black Death had reached Sweden because of the Sins of pride, intemperance and greed, particularly because of the sinful dress fashion of the women, and that the wrath of God could be placated if the Swedes abstained from sinfully provocative fashion; if the parish priests lead their congregations in penance; and if the bishops organized public penitence masses in the cathedrals and washed the feet of the poor.

 Sometime in the summer or autumn in 1350, King Magnus sent a letter to Pope Clemens VI in Avignon.
 In March 1351, the pope sent a letter to Sweden in Norway as a reply to this letter, in which he ordered the Bishops of Lund, Uppsala and Trondheim to encourage their parishioners to join the king in his crusade against the Orthodox Russians, because so many of his soldiers and subjects had died during the plague that he was forced to interrupt his crusade.